Navy Command (Royal Navy)

-Navy Command is the current headquarters body of the Royal Navy, and as of 2012 its major organisational grouping.
+The Navy Command is the current headquarters body of the Royal Navy, and as of 2012 its major organisational grouping.
 It is a hybrid, neither a command, nor simply an installation.
-Royal Navy official writings describe Navy Command Headquarters both as a physical site, on Whale Island, Hampshire, a collective formed of the most senior RN officers, and as a budgetary grouping.
+Royal Navy official writings describe Navy Command Headquarters both as a physical site, on Whale Island (at Portsmouth, Hampshire), a collective formed of the most senior RN officers, and as a budgetary grouping.

 On 1 April 2006 the Fleet Top Level Budget was established.
 A Top Level Budget (TLB) is the major financial accounting group of the MOD.
 On 1 April 2010 the Fleet TLB was renamed Navy Command.
 Navy Command is the Top Level Budget (holder) for the RN.
 Navy Command supports the First Sea Lord in the management of the Command, and delivers the Service's current and future outputs as articulated in the Command Plan.

 History

 The Royal Navy was historically divided into a number of fleets and ashore commands, prominent examples being the Home Fleet; Mediterranean Fleet; East Indies Station; and Far East Fleet.
 In the late 1960s the Home Fleet and Mediterranean Fleet were amalgamated into Western Fleet.
-In the 1970s Western Fleet and Far East Fleet were amalgamated into CINCFLEET.
+In the 1970s Western Fleet and Far East Fleet were amalgamated into Commander-in-Chief Fleet.
 At the same time, the post of Commander-in-Chief, Plymouth was merged with that of Commander-in-Chief, Portsmouth to form Naval Home Command.
 As overseas bases continued to be reduced, the Navy's shore establishments became more concentrated in the UK, under Naval Home Command.

 The purpose-built Headquarters at Whale Island, Portsmouth was opened in 2002 was named after Admiral of the Fleet Sir Henry Leach, the First Sea Lord during the Falklands War.

 As of 2017 official descriptions said that the headquarters was based at Whale Island, but also includes the Command Centre in Northwood, and support staff in Portsmouth Naval Base.